 The sisters believed in widening access to art and culture, championing and funding forward-looking initiatives, and donating many important works to the National Museum Wales (Amgueddfa Cymru) and elsewhere.
 Gregynog Hall itself was bequeathed to the University of Wales, in whose care it continues to be a cultural centre, and a memorial to the Davies sisters as art collectors and public benefactors.

-We will also have the opportunity to visit the Robert Owen Memorial Museum in Newtown on the morning of Saturday 6 July, thanks to a local member.
+We are also grateful to a local member for giving us the opportunity to visit the Robert Owen Memorial Museum in Newtown on the morning of Saturday 6 July.
 The museum commemorates one of Newtown’s sons, who became a prominent social reformer of the 19th century.